hindu-comm/mail_stream_indology/2015/07/Tagore_Aurobindo_and/278__Robert_Zydenbos.md

 > [...]
 > Just as American scholars of Indian history and culture are called
-> American Indologists, I think ​Indian​ scholars of American history and
+> American Indologists, I think Indian scholars of American history and
 > culture can be called Indian Americologists.
 Is there a field called
 > 'Americology'?
 Are there Indian Americologists?